Dealing with Gadgets

 - Better Use of Downtime – Everyone spends time waiting for planes, waiting for appointments, driving in the car, etc. If a device can help you regain 30 minutes of lost time every day, it expands your opportunities.

-- Simplicity of Design – There are many devices that could potentially let me make better use of downtime, but they are complex and would require an investment of many tedious hours in learning how to use them.
-For example, there are small one-handed keyboards that work with cell phones.
-The use a special method where different two key combinations represent different letters.
-Someone who masters the specialized skill of typing on them can quickly respond to emails over their phone, however acquiring this capability is not a trivial task.
+- Simplicity of Design – There are many devices that could potentially let me make better use of down-time, but they are complex and would require an investment of many tedious hours in learning how to use them.
+For example, there are small, one-handed keyboards that work with cell phones.
+They use a special method where different two key combinations represent different letters.
+Someone who masters the specialized skill of typing on them can quickly respond to emails over their phone, however, acquiring this capability is not a trivial task.

 - Integration with Existing Systems – The value of a gadget is often more a function of its integration with your existing systems and less a function of its feature set.
-A mobile email device that stays synced with my existing calendar, address book, and message store, contributes far more to productivity than one with many more features that require me to change my existing systems.
+A mobile email device that stays synced with my existing calendar, address book, and message store contributes far more to productivity than one with many more features that requires me to change my existing systems.

 - Size – The physical size of a device determines how likely it is that I will bring it with me.
 If I never take it with me because it is big, bulky or just poorly shaped, it isn’t that useful.